sjswerdloff/dcmQTreePy/README.md

 cd dcmQTreePy

-(optional) set up a virtual python environment (e.g., using Python’s built-in venv or conda)
+(optional) set up a virtual python environment (e.g., using Python’s built-in venv or pyenv or conda.
+I use pyenv)

 poetry install